JoergBitzer/AudioDevOrga/Installation/ReadMe.txt

 The code is open source under a BSD 3-clause license

 # license
-Copyright (c) 2021 XXX, Bitzer, All rights reserved.
+Copyright (c) 2022, Bitzer, All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: